Return to Index

 What You Can Do

 In the meantime, your best bet, as always, is to be an informed consumer.
-Whenever you or your child is prescribed a medicine, ask your doctor and pharmacist if the drug was specifically tested in your age group and what the potential risks associated with the drug are.
+Whenever you or your child is prescribed a medication, ask your doctor or pharmacist if the drug was specifically tested in that age group and what the potential risks associated with the drug are.

 US Food and Drug Administration

-Clinical Trials in Children.
+Clinical trials in children.
 World Health Organization website.
-Available at: http://www.who.int/ictrp/child/en/.
-Accessed November 20, 2012.
+Available at: http://www.who.int/ictrp/child/en.
+Accessed October 27, 2014.